 It is very cumbersome to handle the various different certificates and documents required to proceed if you are either buying or selling property.
 We attempt to demystify the most prominent of these, Khata.

-It literally means an account, this Khata is an account of a person who has property in the city.
-It is an account of assessment of property owners within BBMP (Bruhat Bengaluru Mahanagara Palike) jurisdiction.
-Khata is important when you apply for any license of building or for trade, applying for loan from any banks or financial institution.It consists all the details of property like name of owner, size of buildings, location of property and all other details that helps to file property tax.
+It literally means an account that a person who has a property in Bangalore has.
+It is an account of the assessment of property owners within BBMP (Bruhat Bengaluru Mahanagara Palike) jurisdiction.
+Khata is important when you apply for any license of building or for trade, for applying for a loan from any bank or financial institution.It consists of all the details of the property like the name of the owner, size of the building, location of the property and all other details that helps to file property tax.

 a) Khata Certificate

 b) Khata Extract.

 A BBMP Khata certificate is required for two major purposes:

 For applying for a khata certificate, the owner of the property has to give a letter of requisition along with details and receipts of tax paid (latest) to Assistant officer for the sub-division or range. fee for a khata certificate is Rs 25/- per property.Khata Certificate is obtained for any new registration after paying the tax.
 The certificate is issued saying that a particular property No ‘XYZ’ stands in the name of person A. This certificate is required to apply for water connection, electricity connection, trade license and building license.
 The Khata certificate is given only to the owner of the property or to his family members.
 No one else can take it on his behalf.
 It takes maximum of one week to get the certificate.
 One can also get it instantly in some citizen service centers (details: http://www.bmponline.org/citizen-svc-centersl.shtml)

 (When a transaction takes place both the seller and the buyer have to inform the BBMP within three months of the transaction.
 In case of death of either party, within one year.)